Japanese sword mountings: Shikomizue

 The sword blade was placed in a cane-like mounting (tsue) as concealment.
 These mountings are not to be confused with the Shirasaya (白鞘, "white scabbard"), which were just plain wooden mountings with no decoration other than (sometimes) a short description of the contents.

-Some shikomi-zue also concealed metsubushi, chains, hooks, and many other things.
+According to Hatsumi Masaaki, Some shikomi-zue also concealed metsubushi, chains, hooks, and many other things.
 Shikomi-zue could be carried in public without arousing suspicion, making them perfect tools for shinobi.
+However, this is a debatable topic in koryu circles.